7 Best PLM Software for Fashion Teams for 2026

 Key features

-Sample management and approvals – Track sample status, comments, and deadlines
+Sample management and approvals – Track physical sample status, comments, and deadlines

 Material and trim libraries – Manage sourcing data, costs, and availability

-Time and action calendars – Map out production and development milestones
+Time and action calendars – Map out production processes and development milestones

 Compliance and audit tracking – Document vendor certifications and factory compliance